Key Takeaways

 ---|---|---|

-Deductibles can vary across Part D plans.
-However, the government sets the maximum deductible charged each calendar year.
+Deductibles can vary across Part D plans, but the government establishes the maximum deductible allowed each calendar year.

 For Part D, your copay and coinsurance obligations may change depending on the four different coverage phases.